broberson7801/MVCFilmSite/README.md

 RUNNING THE PROGRAM

 Follow the prompts on the buttons.
-Note there is no validation, so if invalid entries are entered, the program will break.
+Note there is no validation, so if the user asks "If I type this into this field, will the program break?"
+The answer will be yes, 100% of the time.

 WHO DID THE PROJECT ->